TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Set :ts:`lockFilePath` to the **relative** path of a folder.
          `filelist` will only return values for a folder that starts with the path given by :ts:`lockFilePath`.

-.. _setup-config-message-page-is-being-generated:

-message\_page\_is\_being\_generated
-"""""""""""""""""""""""""""""""""""

-.. container:: table-row

-   Property
-         message\_page\_is\_being\_generated

-   Data type
-         string

-   Description
-         Alternative HTML message that appears if a page is being generated.

-         Normally when a page is being generated a temporary copy is stored in the cache-table with an expire-time of 30 seconds.

-         It is possible to use some keywords that are replaced with the corresponding values.
-Possible keywords are: ###TITLE###,
-         ###REQUEST\_URI###

 .. _setup-config-message-preview: